Creatio vs Salesforce: Which CRM is Best?

 Source: Creatio

 Salesforce bet that the CRM connecting to everything wins.
 Starting from a cloud sales tool in 1999, Salesforce spent two decades acquiring and building: Tableau for analytics ($15.7B), Slack for collaboration ($27.7B), MuleSoft for integrations ($6.5B), and Informatica for data management ($8B).
-The result is a platform where virtually any enterprise needs a solution, either native or through the 9,000+ apps on AppExchange.
+The result is a platform where virtually any enterprise need has a solution, either native or through the 9,000+ apps on AppExchange.

 Source: Salesforce

 ZoomInfo represents a third layer in this stack: not a CRM, but the data and intelligence layer that feeds both approaches.
-While Creatio focuses on how workflows are built and Salesforce focuses on how systems connect, ZoomInfo focuses on what data flows through them—providing verified contacts, company intelligence, and buying signals that determine whether either CRM produces meaningful outcomes.
+While Creatio focuses on how workflows are built and Salesforce focuses on how systems connect, ZoomInfo focuses on what data flows through them, providing verified contacts, company intelligence, and buying signals that determine whether either CRM produces meaningful outcomes.

 These philosophies create different downsides.
 Creatio gives business teams independence from IT but limits them to a smaller ecosystem.
 Salesforce gives organizations the broadest ecosystem but creates dependency on administrators, developers, and consultants to unlock it.
 Without accurate, up-to-date data flowing into either system, both approaches run into the same ceiling: well-designed workflows and powerful integrations operating on incomplete information.